del82/ezra/README.md

 The web contains vast quantities of recorded speech, and much of it is accompanied by transcripts and is therefore discoverable by search engine queries.
 The web is thus a potentially valuable source of data for speech research.
-But before audio files harvested from the web can constitute data for speech research, they must be subjected to processing.
+But before audio files harvested from the web can constitute research data , they must be subjected to processing.
 Each hit must be manually validated, and each token must be extracted with the required amount of context and annotated with the appropriate metadata.

 ezra is a simple but powerful web interface allowing non-expert users to perform this